nathanmfrench/Full-Stack-AWS-File-Summarizer/README.md

 # Full Stack File Summarizer

+## To see it in action, view the file-processor-demo.mp4 file

 ## Architecture Flow (overview)
 - User uploads text file or types input via frontend
 - File is stored in S3